SaeeSaadat/Realtime-NMR-Multicore-MixedCriticality-Scheduler/README.md

 ## Config
 The config file is a YML file that contains the following fields:
+- `random_seed`: The seed used for generating random numbers.
+(Optional for consistent results)
 - `num_of_tasks`: Number of tasks to be generated
 - `ratio`: Ratio of the number of high criticality tasks to the number of low criticality tasks
 - `num_of_cores`: Number of cores in the system